tukasa0001/TownOfHost/README-EN.md

 The FireWorks can set off fireworks and kill all at once. <br>
 They can put a few fireworks by Shapeshift.  <br>
 After they put all the fireworks and after the other impostors are all gone, they can ignite all fireworks at once by Shapeshift.  <br>
-They can take a kill after setting off fireworks. <br>
+They can perform kills after setting off fireworks. <br>
 Even if they mistakenly bomb themselves, killing everyone results in Impostor win. <br>

 #### Settings